-Week #6: Initiate journal notations.
-Continue to review the scholarly literature, maintain journal notations, and continue frequent communications with instructor.
+Week #6: Initiate field observations and related journal notations.
+Continue to review the scholarly literature, maintenance of journal notations, and frequent communications with instructor.

 Week #12: Prepare and submit the annotated bibliography.
-Begin at this point to formulate reflections concerning observed differences between the scholarly literature as it applies within the real world of the workplace or professional environment.
+Begin at this point to formulate reflections concerning ways to effectively present the ultimate results or findings from your dissertation research.

-Week #13: Begin preparation of written report related to research methods to be selected for use in thr student's dissertation.
+Week #14: Prepare and submit written report related to field observations.
 Begin structuring the scholarly paper.
 Continue communications with instructor and maintenance of journal notations.